by Gerald B. Kara, M.D.

 In 1870, the fiftieth anniversary was celebrated with the same Edward Delafield, now seventy-six and partially deaf, delivering a history of the institution, enriched by his personal reminiscences of the events and personalities through the decades.

-From its founding until 1903, or a period of eighty-three years, the Infirmary had never charged a clinic fee.
+From its founding until 1903, or a period of eighty-three years, New York Eye and Ear Infirmary had never charged a clinic fee.
 Charity-minded private benefactors, contributions from the State legislature, and income derived from inpatients helped defray expenses, although rarely fully.
 In 1903, however, the financial burden became too great.
 After much deliberation, a fee of 25 cents was established for a clinic visit, and even this modest amount was paid by only about 40 per cent of the clinic population.
 In 1903, also, the inpatient rates were raised: $7.50 per week for ward patients (only, of course, if they could afford it!), $15 per week for semiprivate patients, and $25 per week for the affluent in private rooms.
 The 25-cent fee, incidentally, was maintained for almost half a century before the pressure of inflation brought about an increase.

 By the mid 1930's, the need for larger and more modern housing had become evident, but, before the clamor reached a crescendo, World War II supervened.
 The expansion plans were shelved and all but forgotten, except by one individual, Bernard Samuels, M.D., who, from 1945 until his death in 1959, used every opportunity to goad the board of directors and the board of surgeons into formulating plans for a new Infirmary.
 Unfortunately, he did not live to see the fruition of his labors, but the seeds were well planted for in January, 1968, the latest Infirmary was completed and began to function on Fourteenth Street and Second Avenue, adjoining the revered institution which had served so admirably since 1856 and which had withstood the tempests of nature, time, wars, depressions, and the changing face of the city (photo, above).
 The old Infirmary was not forsaken.
 It was completely renovated and modernized and is still very much in use for clinics, lecture halls, subspecialty services, library, and various departmental offices.
 The new (North) building is the most modern of specialty hospitals with 207 beds, 10 operating theaters, and a staff of over 150 physicians.